Peroxide-based tooth whiteners.

 a) White dental fillings.

-Some, but not all, studies evaluating the effects of bleaching agents on white fillings (dental composite restorations) have reported effects.
+Some, but not all, studies evaluating the effects of bleaching agents on dental composite restorations (white fillings) have reported effects.

-- Peroxide-based whiteners (3.6% and greater) may increase the surface roughness of white fillings at a microscopic level.
+- Peroxide-based whiteners (concentration 3.6% and greater) may increase the surface roughness of white fillings at a microscopic level.

 - They may also affect their hardness and cause increased microleakage.

-Dental composite fillings restorations placed immediately after whitening treatments have been performed have been shown to have reduced bond strengths (on the order of 25%).
-This interference is thought to stem from oxygen that's generated during the bleaching process that remains within the tooth's hard tissues.
+The problem is thought to stem from the presence of oxygen generated during the bleaching process that still remains within the tooth's hard tissues.
 (Haywood 2009)

-Studies have shown that allowing a wait period of 2 to 3 weeks provides an opportunity for the oxygen to dissipate.
-After this point, a normal-strength bond can be created.
+Studies have shown that a wait period of 2 to 3 weeks provides enough time for the oxygen to dissipate.
+Then at this point, a normal-strength bond can be created.

-It's possible that peroxide whitener may have a lightening effect on the color of existing white fillings.
+It's possible for peroxide whiteners to have a lightening effect on the color of existing white fillings (dental composite restorations).

 - If this effect does take place, it's only marginal.